University campus in West Virginia

 Salaries by Metro

-The state supports computer science talent development through robust educational pathways.
+The state supports computer science talent development through strong educational pathways.
 West Virginia higher education institutions produced 138 bachelor's degree completions in computer science during 2023, alongside 22 master's degrees and 8 doctoral degrees, demonstrating a comprehensive pipeline from entry-level to advanced positions (IPEDS Program Data).
 Top employers actively recruiting computer science graduates include WVU Medicine and CAMC Health System, which drive demand for healthcare IT professionals.
 Students seeking to understand broader market trends and salary expectations can reference the (College Scorecard) for detailed institutional outcomes.
 For career-focused education, explore Software Engineering in West Virginia and Cybersecurity in West Virginia for complementary technical roles.

 Online vs On-Campus Computer Science Programs in West Virginia